AaronLieb/acmBall/docs/Tile.md

 `createPortals` creates a pair of portals.
 It returns an array of 2 entities, the first one being the orange portal, and the second one being the blue portal.
-When the ball touches one portal, it will be teleported to the other ball.
+When the ball touches one portal, it will be teleported to the other one.

-Note that `createPortals` **only works for the ball**.
+Note that `createPortals` **only works on the ball**.

 ### `createButton`